lrnzgiusti/ADM-GP22-HW5/README.md

 * bfs_monodirectional: The classical one-side bfs, where you pick a source and a target node, and you traverse along the graph from the source to the target.
 * shortest_path_bidir: The two-side bfs is more faster and is deterministic, we've used this for the entire analysis.
 * depth_wrapper_spanning_tree: This is a fancy random algorithm to build the bfs algorithm, we have developed this brand new algorithm specially for this homework.
 First you compute a generator for the spanning tree and then pick at random a random unique path, if source and target are in this random path,then the path found by this algorithm is correct.
-Otherwise pick another random path, you can prove that with this [Smooth analysis](https://arxiv.org/pdf/cs/0111050.pdf) that the overall complexity is lower than the monodirectional bfs, but higher than the bidirectional bfs.
+Otherwise pick another random path, you can prove that with this [Smoothed analysis](https://arxiv.org/pdf/cs/0111050.pdf) that the overall complexity is lower than the monodirectional bfs, but higher than the bidirectional bfs.

 ## Authors